 “I Know a Little ‘Bout It… And Baby, I Can Guess the Rest”.

 My dermatologist is one of the best in the market.
 (This might be a strange comparison, but stay with me here).
-He knows a LOT about science.
-He can spot a melanoma at 10 paces.
+He knows a LOT about the science of dermatology.
+He can spot melanoma at 10 paces.
 He has years of experience and a degree from a renowned medical school, and I trust him.
-But he never once asked me for medical advice.
-And likewise, I didn’t ask him for advice on marketing, branding, or advertising.
+He is a passionate student of his chosen field.
+He reads articles, attends conferences, stays on top of the latest techniques and technology.

 “Advertising is fundamentally persuasion and persuasion happens to be not a science, but an art.”